carmen-outsold/AirStatus/README.md

 ### Usage

-The script will be automatically ran by the service.
+The script will be automatically run by the service.
 Output will be stored in `out.json` located at `$HOME/.var/airstatus`.

 #### Example output